tamiespinosa/Election_Analysis/README.md

 ## <a name="Summary"></a>Election Audit Summary

-The code used to evaluate the votes gathered a list of candidates and counties when iterating through each vote.
+The code used to evaluate the votes gathered a list of candidates and counties when iterating through each vote [[3]](#3).
 Afterwards the code counted the votes per candidate and county name.
 In other words, the candidates and counties names were not hard coded, making this code usable for other elections.

-In our data, the county and the candidate were the second and third column in our data respectively.
+In our data, the county and the candidate were the second and third column in our data respectively [[2]](#2).
 As the computer passes through each row, it is evaluating the second item on the row as the county_name and the third item on the row as the candidate_name, as seen in the code below.
 If this code was to be used for a similar election the order of the columns, in a new data set, would have to be inspected.
 The indexes used to evaluate candidate_name and county_name would have tp be updated accordingly.

 ...